Rodent Services in Pasadena, CA

 Rodent Exclusion in Pasadena

 Every gap larger than a quarter inch gets inspected for pests and rodents.
-That includes plumbing penetrations through the foundation, HVAC entry points, torn vent screens, eave and soffit seams, garage door bottoms that don’t seat tight, and crawl space vents missing guards.
+That includes plumbing penetrations through the foundation, HVAC entry points, torn vent screens, eave and soffit seams, garage door bottoms that don’t seat tightly, and crawl space vents missing guards.

 Pasadena’s older homes have entry points in places that aren’t obvious without a careful inspection — lath-and-plaster walls that have separated at corners, gaps around original plumbing runs, vented crawl spaces with original wood framing, and soffit seams where the construction has shifted over the years.